 - Step 9: (optional) assign to some students.

 Step 1: find and select the music.

-To create an assignment from repertoire found in the SmartMusic catalog, find the title under Find Music.
-For more information see Finding and opening music.
+To create an assignment from repertoire found in the SmartMusic catalog, first search for the title you want to assign.
+You can choose Find Music from the Navigation Menu or search on the Home Page under Music Categories.
+For more information, see Finding and opening music.

 Step 2: select an assignment type.

 The Let's set up your assignment page of the Assigner appears.
 Use the Select An Assignment Type drop-down menu to choose either a Predefined Assignment (if available for that title) or a Custom Assignment.

 Predefined assignments (created by music educators) already include instructions, locations, and tempo for each part in the title.
 When a predefined assignment is selected, the assignment details are displayed on the right.

 To use the locations, tempos, and instructions listed under the Predefined assignment section, choose Use Current Parameters .
 Select to continue the assignment creation process in Step 6: create a grading rubric for the assignment.

 To adjust any of the current parameters of the predefined assignment, choose Edit Parameters and select to continue in Step 4: setup the location, tempo, and part instructions for all parts.